slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "You can’t call it charity unless no one is watching."
 -- Kevin Kelly*

+> *"The greater your gifts, the greater your duty."
+-- Naval Ravikant*

+> *"A good life is not a life without problems.
+A good life is a life with good problems."
+-- Mark Manson*

 > *"The blind can’t see.
 The proud will not." (...)
 "The day a blind man sees, the first thing he throws away is the stick that has helped him all his life."
 -- Proverbs*

-> *"Knowing others is intelligence; knowing yourself is true wisdom.
-Mastering others is strength; mastering yourself is true power.
-If you realize that you have enough, you are truly rich." (...)
-"When I let go of what I am, I become what I might be.
-When I let go of what I have, I receive what I need."
--- Lao Tzu*

-> *"Feeling gratitude and not expressing it is like wrapping a present and not giving it."
--- William Arthur Ward*

-> *"The greater your gifts, the greater your duty."
--- Naval Ravikant*

 ### How to apologise?